shotgunsoftware/developer.shotgunsoftware.com/docs/en/learning_content/toolkit_basics_guides/advanced_config.md

 You can clone a configuration and customize it for a specific task.

-Here are some basics for [configuration management](https://support.shotgunsoftware.com/hc/en-us/articles/219033168-Configuration-staging-and-rollout#Cloning%20your%20Configuration).
+Here are some basics on [configuration management](https://support.shotgunsoftware.com/hc/en-us/articles/219033168-Configuration-staging-and-rollout#Basics%20of%20configuration%20management).

 What is setting up a project programmatically and why do it? https://shotgunsoftware.zendesk.com/agent/tickets/94108